Quick Start

 kiskis decrypt | Decrypt a file locally (testing) |

-kiskis keys:create | Create a provisioning key |
+kiskis keys:create | Create a provisioning credential |

-kiskis keys:revoke | Revoke a provisioning key |
+kiskis keys:revoke | Revoke a provisioning credential |

-kiskis config:view | View the config manifest |
+kiskis config:view | View the manifest for a config key |

-kiskis config:delete | Delete a version pattern or all configs |
+kiskis config:delete | Delete a version pattern or an entire key |

-Example
+Config Example

-# Create a key
+# Create a provisioning credential

 kiskis keys:create --team-id A1B2C3 --bundle-id com.my.app